Skip to content

 • Permissions determine which actions are available (create, edit, approve, reject, cancel, etc.).

-• Permissions can enable role-specific actions inside the same transaction (for example, HR-only tools).
+• Permissions can enable role-specific actions inside the same transaction (e.g., HR-only tools, admin panels).

 Tip